 Families must have income under 150 percent of the poverty threshold to initially qualify for Florida’s School Readiness program, which provides child care vouchers to working parents.
 Once a family participates in the program, they retain eligibility until their income exceeds 200 percent of the poverty level, which allows for some wiggle room.
 However, once at this threshold, the fiscal drop-off is steep, as a family loses these vouchers entirely, rather than in a graduated manner like SNAP.
 Moreover, these vouchers are valuable, but often not enough, as most families end up paying “overage” charges for their child care provider for the difference between voucher value and true cost of child care.
 (Center-based care for a toddler in Florida averages $8,618, annually.)

 Unlike the SNAP program, School Readiness vouchers are not an “entitlement,” meaning they are not a guarantee for all eligible people.
-In fact, demand for child care vouchers far outstrips supply; as it stands, only 15 percent of eligible Florida families are lucky enough to receive them.
+In fact, demand for child care vouchers far outstrips supply; as it stands, less than half of eligible Florida families are lucky enough to receive them.
 Despite a recent infusion from the federal CARES Act, stubbornly long wait lists for child care vouchers persist across Florida.
 Indeed, in light of recent announcements from major corporations like Disney and Target of wage increases to $15 an hour, the Early Learning Coalition (ELC) of Orange County has identified that more funding for School Readiness and a reevaluation of the eligibility requirements are in order.

 Acknowledging this need, the Legislature included language in its last two budgets allowing local ELCs to use a portion of their funding to allow initial eligibility for families making up to 200 percent of the poverty level ($43,440 for a single parent with two children).
 This pilot should be expanded and coupled with a graduated fee scale for families to eliminate a severe cliff for Florida’s School Readiness program.
 Additionally, without a significant investment to increase School Readiness funding so that more eligible families can participate, this program will continue to only assist a sliver of eligible families.
 This infusion would also help to revitalize the child care industry in Florida, which is distressed due to pandemic disruption.